ace012/DCG-tGIF-Maker/README.md

 ## Usage

-This is the process how to make GIF file on local.
+This is the process how to make animated GIF.

-    1. Change the character canvas using reload, and get images (HQLS recommended).
-This process needs a few minutes.
+    1. Change the character and canvas settings using reload, and get images you want.
     2. Make animated PNG file using apngasm_gui.
     3. Make animated GIF file using apng2gif_gui.

-## Additional

-On the viewer site, there are Korean pck files only.

-But you can also extract images of other pck files, such as global (or teen) version, or custom pck files.

-I plan to add that more easy and comfortable version later, but I don't know when it will be.

-If you want to get ones right now, you can extract it as following this below.

-### Caution

-If you will run viewer of this tool on web server, there is no problem.

-But if you just run viewer locally(maybe most of them), you should bypass one of the security policy, *CORS(Cross-Origin Resource Sharing)*.

-Thus, It is recommended to use other browser than using one now, and you must not enter any websites on that browser.

-You can bypass CORS in local html by adding "--allow-file-access-from-files" argument on shortcut of browser.

-This is the detail progress.

-    1. Make a shortcut of your browser used for viewer.
-    2. Right click the shortcut and press properties.
-    3. Add "--allow-file-access-from-files" text on the end of the Target Textbox.
-    4. Execute shortcut.

-### Usage
+In a similar way, you can also make webp file using online converter site.

+## Apply Custom Texture Images

-This is the process how to make GIF file on local.
+This is the process how to load custom texture images on the character.

-    1. Open browser using shortcut.
-    1-1.
-Press F12 to open developer window.
-On the Network tab, switch online to offline.
-    2. Drag & Drop viewerK.html on browser.
-    3. Change the character canvas using reload, and get images (HQLS recommended).
-This process needs a few minutes.
-    4. Make animated PNG file using apngasm_gui.
-    5. Make animated GIF file using apng2gif_gui.

-And this is the method to add child unpack file.

-1. Download .exe file on https://github.com/Live2D-DCG/DCG which is appropriate file for your pck file.
-2. Drag & Drop your PCK file to .exe file downloaded.
-3. Move the result folder to DCGViewer\static\Korean.
+    1. Rename texture image file to texture_00.png 1-1. if there exists two images, rename texture_00.png and texture_01.png in order.
+    2. Click custom texture choice button and choose texture files.